Halibut vs Flounder – What’s the Difference? Let’s Compare

 - Fresh wild halibut fillet

 - $10.99 per pound

 The EPA and The FDA have issued warnings and suggestions regarding mercury levels in fish and how often they should be consumed 15.
 This is especially important for young infants, developing children and pregnant women.

-They established a list of best fish, good choices and ones to avoid based on their mercury levels.
+They established a list of best fish, good species choices and ones to avoid based on their mercury levels.
 Therefore, let’s examine each fish and determine which one has more mercury.